matuteana/uned-sdn-dev-vm/scripts/vm_files/Desktop/ODL_and_VIRL.md

  - Look for the field below the "HTTPS clone URL" label on the right of the page
  - Click on the clipboard symbol to the right of that field
  - Open a terminal window
- - Type and enter: "cd; mkdir -p git; cd git"
+ - Type and enter: `cd; mkdir -p git; cd git`
- - Type and enter: "git clone " followed by the pasted (Ctrl-v) contents of the clipboard. e.g. "git clone https://github.com/CiscoDevNet/cosc-learning-labs.git".
+ - Type and enter: `git clone ` followed by the pasted (Ctrl-v) contents of the clipboard. e.g. `git clone https://github.com/CiscoDevNet/cosc-learning-labs.git`.
- - Type and enter: "cd cosc-learning-labs/src"
+ - Type and enter: `cd cosc-learning-labs/src`
- - Type and enter: "sudo pip3 install -e .", where the sudo password is, by default, "ODLDEV"
+ - Type and enter: `sudo pip3 install -e .`, where the sudo password is, by default, "ODLDEV"
- - Type and enter: "sudo pip install -e .", where the sudo password is, by default, "ODLDEV"
+ - Type and enter: `sudo pip install -e .`, where the sudo password is, by default, "ODLDEV"

 You will now have the client code, utility code and associated test VIRL topologies on the Dev VM, and you will have installed the Python client libraries used by the Python code for Python versions 2 and 3.
 Below you will use the test topologies in VM Maestro and the Python code in Eclipse.